Curved Page Divider

 Since no other family cared for her, she'll now enter the foster system.
 Her new foster family will provide care for a little girl with PTSD and any other mental illness that may be diagnosed.

-On March 1, 2022, the report stated 4,944 children in Virginia foster care.
-Of these children, 1,538 are under the age of seven.
+On February, 2026, the report stated 5,806 children were in Virginia's foster care.
+Of these children, 2,547 are under the age of ten.
 This is only one of many stories describing how children become "foster children."

-PTSD in children under the age of seven is different than in adults.
+PTSD in children under the age of seven is different from that in adults.
 Their developmental stage affects their initial and long-term response and treatment for PTSD.

 Experts report that preschool children diagnosed with PTSD demonstrate impaired functioning.
 This is evident in many aspects of their lives.

 They often also develop other mental problems due to this traumatic experience.
 These can include Separation Anxiety Disorder and Oppositional Defiant Disorder.
-We will look at other complex trauma in this article.
+We will examine other forms of complex trauma in this article.

 Causes of Early Childhood PTSD